 The head, hair and attached feathers are crisply and strikingly detailed, with painted markings on the face which have been retained to this day.
 However, the expression looks somewhat tired and beaten down, a disservice to such a prominent figure in American history.

 The Tomahawk Cross

-In 1955-56, the Blackhawks introduced a new secondary logo (two, actually), consisting a of two tomahawks crossing in an X atop a stylised C. The crest varied in colour, depending on the jersey used.
+In 1955-56, the Blackhawks introduced a new secondary logo (two, actually), consisting of two tomahawks crossing in an X atop a stylized C. The crest varied in color, depending on the jersey used.

 For the red uniforms, the C and the tomahawk heads were red, while the shafts of the tomahawks were black.
 The whole thing was bordered by white,

-On the whites, the border and shaft colours were reversed.
+On the whites, the border and shaft colors were reversed.

 The Tomahawk Cross is a perfect example of what a secondary logo should be.
 It’s not going to challenge the Black Hawk crest for primacy anytime soon, but it still serves a purpose in representing the team and is iconic in its own right.
 Perhaps most importantly, it’s not superfluous and is legitimately beneficial to the Chicago jerseys, improving upon the blank space between the collar and the sleeve numbers, where otherwise there would be nothing.

 The Tomahawk Cross: Version 2.0